 - Baseline Reliability Prediction at the Early Product Design Stage

 - Beyond Event Trees – Using RENO for Static and Dynamic Event Graphs

-Three posts we like from Asset Uptime:
+Three posts and other resources we like from ASQ:

 The official blog about JMP software from SAS, the JMP Blog features contributors who are members of the JMP family.
 After tagging the blog with “reliability,” readers can choose from a plethora of articles and information relevant to the reliability field.

 - Reliability regression with binary response data (probit analysis) with JMP

 Standalone Sysadmin is the blog of Matt Simons, a system administrator who specializes in small infrastructures.
 Matt started the blog in 2008 after he realized his Live Journal friends did not understand much about his technical entries.
 He covers a wealth of topics related to system administration, including reliability, agile development, infrastructure, virtualization and more.